 While courts are open to the public, few have the opportunity to attend court in person.
 Most people rely on the media to inform them about court proceedings.
 As a result, the media play an important role with regard to the "Open Court Principle".

-Together, the Manitoba Court of Appeal, the Manitoba Court of Queen’s Bench and the Manitoba Provincial Court have spearheaded a pilot project that allows for broadcast of a court proceeding at each level of court.
+Together, the Manitoba Court of Appeal, the Manitoba Court of King’s Bench and the Manitoba Provincial Court have spearheaded a pilot project that allows for broadcast of a court proceeding at each level of court.
 No proceeding which involves the testimony of witnesses will form part of the pilot project.